 While larger businesses tend to make more tempting targets for international acquisition, thus siphoning profits out of New Zealand and into the pockets of foreign shareholders, small businesses are generally closely held, with profits staying in the hands of New Zealanders.

 In turn, these profits are generally spent or invested by said owners, back into the business owners’ local economies and communities.
 All else being equal, 100 small New Zealand owned businesses sharing profits is generally better for our country than a market being dominated by one large foreign owned company.

 3) Small businesses help spread the wealth

-Around the world, inequality and the growing wealth gap is becoming a major societal concern, threatening the economic and political stability of local and international economies.
-Following the GFC, worldwide protests brought the world’s increasingly skewed distribution of wealth into focus for a new generation and as recent figures have shown, the disparity is only speeding up.
+Around the world, inequality and the growing wealth gap is rightfully becoming a major societal concern, threatening the economic and political stability of local and international economies.
+Following the GFC, worldwide protests brought the world’s increasingly skewed distribution of wealth into focus for a new generation and the disparity is only speeding up.